Temporally Resolution Decrement: Utilizing the Shape Consistency for Higher Computational Efficiency: Introduction

-We evaluate the performance of our method on ImageNet with the vanilla ResNet-50 which typically serves as the default architecture in numerous studies.
+We evaluate the performance of our method on ImageNet with the vanilla ResNet-50~\cite{he2016deep} which typically serves as the default architecture in numerous studies.
 Surprisingly, when saving 77\% calculation overhead (randomly reducing the training image to 84$\times$84 within 90\% epochs), our method still improves ResNet-50 from 76.32\% to 77.26\%.
 When saving 43\% calculation overhead (randomly reducing the training images to 84$\times$84 within 50\% epochs), the accuracy can be further improved to 78.18\%.
+Superimposed with the strongest training methods of ResNet-50 on ImageNet, our method achieves 80.42\% top-1 accuracy with saving 37.5\% calculation overhead.
+To the best of our knowledge this is the highest ImageNet single-crop accuracy on ResNet-50 under 224$\times$224 without extra data or distillation.

 Besides the lower computation cost as well as the improved performance, our method is still appealing in the generalization on varying image resolutions.
-The model trained with our method not only performs well on the original scale, but also shows remarkable improvements on the images with a wide range of resolutions at test time.
+The model trained with our method not only performs well on the original scale, but also shows remarkable improvements on the images with a wide range of resolutions for faster inference.
 It's important to note that although CNNs are not explicitly designed with the intention of handling varying image resolutions, various fields such as detection or self-driving cars where the objects would not appear in a fixed size may stand to benefit from models with such ability.
 On the other hand, part of the superiority of human vision system lies in the robustness against resolution change.
 Children learn about many things of the world through picture books, but they grow up without being confused by varying size of objects.